pentacent/phoenix_live_session/README.md

 LiveSession provides in-memory sessions for LiveViews and Phoenix controllers.

-You can them like regular Plug sessions in Phoenix controllers and have full read/write access to session data from LiveViews - including updates via Phoenix.PubSub.
+You can use them like regular Plug sessions in Phoenix controllers and have full read/write access to session data from LiveViews - including updates via Phoenix.PubSub.